 Tech Addiction Facts (Editor’s Choice)

-- Among the grown-up population in the US, 81% claim to go online every day.
+- Among the grown-up population in the United States, 81% claim to go online daily

-- In 2020, 48% of children and teens spent over six hours online every day.
+- In 2020, 48% of children and teens spent more than six hours online a day

-- 41% of teenagers admit to spending too much time on social media.
+- Over 40% of teenagers admit to spending too much time on social media

-- 52% of the US population aged between 18 and 38 claims that they are addicted to social media.
+- Over 50% of the US population aged between 18 and 38 claims that they are addicted to social media

-- 10–30% of smartphone children users feel great discomfort being without their phones.
+- Up to 30% of smartphone children users feel great discomfort without their phones

-- 85% of parents are worried about the amount of time their children spend online.
+- 85% of parents are worried about the amount of time their kids are online

 Technology Addiction Statistics 2019